dekorateio/dekorate/examples/spring-boot-with-gradle-on-openshift-example/readme.md

 For the purpose of integration testing it includes:

     testRuntime("org.junit.jupiter:junit-jupiter-engine:5.1.0")
-    testImplementation("io.ap4k:openshift-junit:${ap4kVersion}")
+    testImplementation("io.dekorate:openshift-junit:${dekorateVersion}")

-This annotation will bring in the junit5 extension that ap4k provides, that allows you to run integration tests via the '@OpenshiftIntegrationTest' annotation.
+This annotation will bring in the junit5 extension that dekorate provides, that allows you to run integration tests via the '@OpenshiftIntegrationTest' annotation.
-The integration test is [SpringBootOnOpenshiftTests.java](src/test/groovy/io/ap4k/example/sbonopenshift/SpringBootOnOpenshiftTests.java) and it demonstrates:
+The integration test is [SpringBootOnOpenshiftTests.java](src/test/groovy/io/dekorate/example/sbonopenshift/SpringBootOnOpenshiftTests.java) and it demonstrates:

 - how you can deploy the application for end to end testing
 - how use can use the kubernetes client from within the test to connect to the application.